RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_SequenceRecoveryMetric_type.md

 -   **residue_selector**: Calculate the sequence recovery for these residues
 -   **residue_selector_ref**: Selector for the reference pose.
 If not specified, assume there's a 1-to-1 correspondence between the active pose and the reference pose.
 -   **task_operations**: As a convenience, instead of a residue_selector for selecting which residues to count, you can pass task operations and the design residues will be used.
 The use of the residue_selector attribute is prefered.
+-   **packer_palette**: A previously-defined PackerPalette to use, which specifies the set of residue types with which to design (to be pruned with TaskOperations).

 ---